babuilyas/ui5-sdk-browser/README.md

 # UI5-SDK-BROWSER

-It helps in browsing UI5 SDK in local environment.
+It helps you browsing UI5 SDK in local environment without deploying to a server.

+The executable is tested on Windows and SDK Documentation and Demo works well.

-Place the exe in the sdk extracted directory and execute it.
+Place the executable in the <b>UI5 SDK</b> directory and execute it.
 It will auto open index.html.

 ## Contribution
-If this useful, fork it and build for your remaining platforms and put a request.
+If this is useful, fork it and build for your platforms and pull request.